 The stack emission monitoring consists of continuous monitoring using in-stack continuous emission monitors (CEMs) and verification testing on an annual basis.
-Stack emissions verification testing (on gas and diesel fuel) was undertaken on the 22, 23 and 24th of February for GT 1, 2, 3 and 4 (gas only).
-Diesel testing was undertaken on GT Unit 4 on the 7th of May 2021.
+Stack emissions verification testing (on gas and diesel fuel) was undertaken on the 23 and 24 March for GT 1, 2, 3 and on the 12 May for GT4.
 The results of the annual verification testing are summarised in Tables 4 to 7.

-Annual stack emissions testing is undertaken by Ektimo Pty Ltd an external NATA accredited contractor who specialise in industrial air emission monitoring.
+Annual stack emissions testing is undertaken by Ektimo Pty Ltd an external NATA accredited contractor which specialises in industrial air emission monitoring.